 Selling everything is not likely your best move.

 We are emotionally driven creatures, and that accounts for most of the volatility in the market.
 Fear is stronger than greed, so an old adage proves out, “markets grow slowly and fall fast.”
 That leads to an approach to your concern.
 Markets that fall fast tend to:

 Rather than looking to a day-to-day result, look more forward.
 This is the time to go back to basics.
 A stock is a share of a business.
 The value of the business is not always reflected by the stock market.
 The stock market is made up of people buying and selling for their own reasons.
 Emotion plays a part.

-“It’s normal, just wait for the recovery and all will be well.
-You can expect a correct at least once every four years.”
-That is not bad advice but if you want to understand and prosper treat this as a time to learn and think and act on solid facts.
+“It’s normal; just wait for the recovery and all will be well.
+You can expect a correction at least once every four years.”
+That is not bad advice, but if you want to understand and prosper, treat this as a time to learn and think and act on solid facts.
 It’s a good habit.

 For those who do need money, it’s unlikely you will need it all, so take what you need and carry on.
 If you have sound businesses in your portfolio, you’ll be fine in a year or two.

 If you thought leverage was your friend, you might be having second thoughts.
 Leverage is not your friend except in exceptional circumstances.
 Most people do not see that and use some sort of formula.
 Remember that stock market genius is almost always a rising market.

 Think about this.
 “Leverage: – If you’re smart, you don’t need it, and if you’re dumb, you shouldn’t be using it.” – Warren Buffett